 (j) any other prescribed services.

-The Health Complaints Commissioner will be able to require a response from a health service provider and failure to provide a response may result in penalties.
+The Health Complaints Commissioner is able to require a response from a health service provider and failure to provide a response may result in penalties.
 The Health Complaints Commissioner will be able to make public health warning statements and general health service warning statements and will be able to apply both interim and ongoing prohibition orders for non-registered health workers.
-These orders are appealable to the Victorian Civil and Administrative Tribunal (VCAT) and there are significant penalties to both individuals and owners corporations for contravention of those orders.
+These orders are appealable to the Victorian Civil and Administrative Tribunal and there are significant penalties to both individuals and corporations for contravention of those orders.